Vantiq/vantiq-extension-sources/jmsSource/README.md

 }
 ```

-The following example shows a rule that could be used to process incoming notifications to a JMS Source:
+The following example shows a rule that could be used to process incoming notifications to a JMS Source named JMS1:

 ```
 RULE jmsMessageListener